Ram-Choudhary-24/Youtube-view-predictor/README.md

-# Youtube-view-predictor
-This is a small but meaningful project I created while learning Machine Learning.
-It’s a YouTube View Predictor that estimates how many views a video might get based on some features before uploading.
-Although I’m still on my journey to mastering ML, every small step counts and brings happiness.
 # YouTube View Predictor

 This project predicts the number of views a YouTube video might get *before* it is uploaded, based on metadata like title length, tags, category, and publish time.